-Many people use PowerPoint to prepare and display presentations.
-APPAM will provide LCD projectors in all meeting rooms for use during conference sessions.
+It is highly encouraged to utilize PowerPoint to prepare and display presentations.
+APPAM will provide LCD projectors and screens in all meeting rooms for use during conference sessions.
 The Program Committee urges all conference participants to ensure that use of this technology does not interrupt or delay a session.
 With a strict 90 minutes for panel sessions, even a minor delay can greatly hamper the success of a panel.
 Remember that there will be less than 15 minutes available for setting up computer equipment prior to the start of most sessions.
 All presenters on a session may wish to put their presentations on a single computer or flash drive to simplify matters during the panel.
 Please note, APPAM does not provide laptops for the panels so if a presentation requires a computer, one of the presenters must bring one.
-APPAM does provide a screen and LCD projector for use, if necessary.

 Contents and Format of Presentation Slides